Star Trek Lower Decks (LOW) Season 1

 I pointed out the absence of international diversity of human characters in Lower Decks as soon as in my review of the first episode.
 Nothing has changed about that until now.
 Moreover, half of the alien Starfleet officers too have names that point to British or Irish origin.
 I don't know what this fixation on a particular heritage is about and don't want to play the xenophobia card, but it is conspicuously systematic.
 In a time when Star Trek is repeatedly said to be about representation, I wonder what has happened to representation of non-Americans (or of people of non-British/non-Irish ancestry even within the US, in case foreigners just don't matter).

-With the exception of "Envoys" that has a more coherent story but still more annoyances, "Much Ado About Boimler" is the weakest outing of Lower Decks so far.
+"Much Ado About Boimler" is one of the weaker outings of Lower Decks.
 The episode is fun but tries to accomplish just too much, reaffirms character clichés and has a couple of ethical issues.
 At times, it feels a bit like a gag reel with Starfleet's greatest weirdos (and by weirdos I don't only mean the freaks on the Division 14 ship).

 - Remarkable dialogues: